microsoft/Cognitive-TextAnalytics-Windows/Docs/keyphrase-client.md

   var apiKey = "YOUR-TEXT-ANALYTICS-API-SUBSCRIPTION-KEY";
   ```

-6. Below the code you just added, create a new `KeyPhraseDocument` object that contains a unique and the text you want to use for language identification.
+6. Below the code you just added, create a new `KeyPhraseDocument` object that contains a unique id and the text you want to use for key phrase detection.

   ```cs
   var document = new KeyPhraseDocument()